The following sub-specialities of Histology are covered by our service:

 - Non Gynaecological Cytology

-The Consultant Histopathologists from The Royal Stoke Hospital Histology department contribute to all relevant multi-disciplinary team meetings.
+The NMCPS Consultant Histopathologists contribute to all relevant multi-disciplinary team meetings.

-Neuropathology specimens are referred to the Queen Elizabeth Hospital Birmingham neuropathology department.
+Neuropathology specimens are referred via the UHNM Histology laboratory to the Queen Elizabeth Hospital, Birmingham Neuropathology department.

-As well as routine histological techniques the laboratory has a comprehensive special stain and Immunocytochemistry repertoire available to aid pathologists in producing diagnoses.
-The department also provides an Immunocytochemistry Her2 testing service with subsequent FISH testing being performed in house.
+As well as routine histological techniques the NMCPS Histology laboratory has a comprehensive special stain and Immunocytochemistry repertoire available to aid Consulatnt Histopathologists in formulating diagnoses.
+The department also provides an Immunocytochemistry Her2 testing service.

 The laboratory works to the University Hospital of North Midlands NHS Trust ‘Data Protection Policy’ to ensure the protection of personal information and the ‘Handling of complaints and concerns’ policy.

-If Microbiology and/or cytology are required, separate specimens and separate forms MUST be submitted as the specimen(s) will be dealt with in different laboratories which are in different locations.
+If other pathological tests are required alongside a Histology or Non-Gynaecological specimen, separate specimens and separate request forms MUST be submitted as the specimen(s) will be dealt with in different laboratories which are in different locations.
+These samples cannot be shared.

-The minimum data set for completion of the request cards and specimen post must be followed.
+The minimum data set for completion of the 'Histology & Cytology' request cards and specimen pots must be followed.
 This can be found in UHNM Policy Number C49 – ‘Policy for Requesting Patient Investigations and Referrals and the Reporting and Interpretation of Results’.

-- Please ensure the resection or main specimen is labelled as “A” on the request card.
+Please ensure the resection or main specimen is labelled as “A” on the request card and representative specimen pot/container.
 The proceeding specimens should then be labelled as ‘B’, ‘C’, ‘D’ etc.

-- Please note if the patient is on a cancer pathway.
+- Note if the patient is on a 'cancer pathway'.

-To ensure your request card is accurately filled out, please study and follow the template/s and example provided over page.
+To ensure your 'Histology & Cytology' request card is accurately filled out, please study and follow the template/s and example provided over page.
 The example test required is in blue text.

 All patient and requestor details shown in red must be completed and correct to ensure acceptance.